-“With abusive squatters taking advantage of a tedious and expensive court action, it is sometimes better for property owners to take advantage of the principle of self-defense for new or ongoing intrusions,” according to Philippine Association of Real Estate Boards National Chairman Atty.
+“With abusive squatters taking advantage of tedious and expensive court action, it is sometimes better for property owners to take advantage of the principle of self-defense for new or ongoing intrusions,” according to Philippine Association of Real Estate Boards National Chairman Atty.
 Rey Cartojano.

-According to Cartojano, the principle of self-defense takes place when a property owner uses reasonable force to physically resist intruder, or forcibly evicts them using reasonable amount of effort.
+According to Cartojano, the principle of self-defense takes place when a property owner uses reasonable force to physically resist intruder or forcibly evicts them using a reasonable amount of effort.
 However, he warns that this principle “must be used with calculation and much restraint with the advisable participation of barangay officials and police officers.”

 “The legal remedy for property owners for squatters and informal settlers are detailed under Republic Act No. 7279, otherwise known as the Urban and Development Housing Act,” Atty Cartojano said.
 He suggested the following steps for a property owner involved in a situation with an informal settler squatting his property.

 - Establish the identity of involved informal settlers.
 Notify and seek help from barangay officials who are expected to mediate and initiate contact with the other party.

 - Document instances of intrusion incidents in writing or video.
 Report incident to a police station that has jurisdiction over the property and record a police blotter relating to the incident.